ericchase-library/ts-templates-website/README.md

 This folder is produced during the normal build process and will contain the final compiled/bundled source code.

-- This project produces a final vanilla HTML, CSS, and JavaScript website.
+- This project produces a vanilla HTML, CSS, and JavaScript website.
 - _You may modify the contents of this folder for testing and debugging purposes, but keep in mind that these files are overwritten during each build._

 ### ./server/